liyanasahir/liyanasahir.github.io/_pages/about.md

 Hey, I am Liyana! :)

-I’m a final year Computer Science & Engineering student from Government College of Engineering, Kannur.
+I’m Computer Science & Engineering graduate (Batch of 2016-20) from Government College of Engineering, Kannur.
 I’ve been in love with computers from a very young age.
-So when the time came, learning to make it dance to my tune - or, you know, function according to my code - seemed like just the right choice.
+So when the time came, learning to make it dance to my tune - or, you know, function to my code - seemed like just the right choice.

-Apart from computer science, college was where I got to explore different communities, development, and leadership  - as well as utilize them to work towards the causes that are close to my heart.
-I'm currently looking forward to take a gap year before moving onto higher studies.
+Apart from computer science, college was where I got to explore community building, development, and leadership  - as well as utilize them to work towards the causes that are close to my heart.
+I'm currently taking a gap year before moving onto higher studies.
 In the meanwhile, I'll be using this little space on the web to tell my stories.

 *Apart from that?*

 I'm passionate about inclusion, in levelling the playing field for women in tech.
 I love to read.
 I love to write too, though this wouldn't come as a surprise.
-You can win my heart with a well made cup of tea.
-You can give me a mic and put me in front of a crowd and I'd comfortably find my way through.
+You can win my heart over with a well made cup of tea.

 Would you like to know what I am doing [now?](https://www.liyanasahir.in/now)